Speedometer at the redline zone with a counter display and stop sign

 Gmail vs. Other Cold Email Sending Options (Aerosend)

 Gmail (Workspace) is built for everyday communication, with clear Gmail sending limits designed to keep the ecosystem healthy.
-Paid Workspace users can send up to 2,000 messages/day, officially.
+Paid Workspace users can officially send up to 2,000 messages/day.
 Cold emails are a different story, though.
 No more than 25 emails per inbox.

 If you need to run cold emails at scale without compromising your reputation, Aerosend provides deliverability-first infrastructure that you pair with your Gmail/Workspace mailboxes and your favorite sequencer.